ubco-mds-2021-labs/capstone-project-googletrends_capstone/admin/minutes_agendas/README.md

 2. Reviewed the deployed dashboard and suggestions taken.
 3. Discussed about the code filing structure.
 4. Discussed about the documentation structure.

+## Meeting on June 22, 2022

+### Agenda:

+Handover of the code and other deliverables.

+### Minutes of Meeting:

+Minutes of meetings are as mentioned below:

+1. Handed over the code to the Statistics Canada team along with explanation to the code.
+2. Handed over all the deliverables along with the explanation to each.